Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{emorization} of training data is revealed to be a recipe for the good generalization of deep neural networks (DNNs) \cite{feldman2020does, feldman2020neural, DBLP:conf/nips/ZhangILJTC23}.
-However, the stored information of data can be reproduced by privacy attacks \cite{shokri2017membership, zhu2019deep}, raising data privacy concerns.
-To address this issue, the ``right to be forgotten'' (RTBF \cite{regulation2018general}) is introduced to safeguard user privacy.
-This entails removing the data not only from the training dataset but also from the trained DNN, ensuring that the DNN performs as if the data were never involved in the training.
+Deep neural networks (DNNs) are revealed to store information of training data \citep{feldman2020does, feldman2020neural, tian2025simulating} and such information could be reproduced by privacy attacks \citep{shokri2017membership, zhu2019deep}, raising data privacy concerns.
+The ``right to be forgotten'' \citep{regulation2018general} is introduced to safeguard user privacy, which entails ensuring that the DNN performs as if the data were never involved in the training.